 If I woke up tomorrow with 100 million pesos in my bank account, here’s how I would live my life.

-By five in the morning, I will rise from bed.
+By 4.30 in the morning, I will rise from bed.
 I will brush my teeth and drink a glass of water.
 Then, I will go to my study room to meditate in silence.
 This 30-minute silence is my me-time.

 Then, I will eat breakfast with my family.
 We don’t have breakfast together, but I love it when we eat together in the morning.
-The family that eats together stays healthy.
+A family that eats together stays healthy.
 I know there is no rhyme there, but I am sure you see the reason.